 hamburger

-Updated on: February 17th, 2023
+Updated on: November 14th, 2023

 River System in India

 India is home to hundreds of rivers.
 It has 10 prominent river systems, the Indus River System being the longest.
-Its total length is 3180km, of which 1114 km lies in India.
+Its total length is 3180 km, of which 1114 km lies in India.
 The Ganga River System Starts and ends within India and has a length of 2510 km.

-Indian River System Notes
+River System in India UPSC Notes

 The major River System in India is divided into Himalayan rivers and Peninsular Rivers based on their source of origin.
 The Himalayan rivers originate from the Himalayas and Flow all along the Northern Plains, while the rivers in the Peninsular River System originate from the Western Ghats.
 Also, these Peninsular rivers are rain-fed rivers.